skapur12/skapur12.github.io/_posts/2020-01-02-My-Search-For-My-First-Software-Engineering-Internship.md

 <img src="/assets/images/norway.jpeg" alt="Me in Norway" width="1000" height="520">
+Me taking a break from that internship search to stop and smell the roses!
+[Norway]

 Before I get into the nitty-gritty details, let me start by introducing myself: Hi there!
 My name is Sanjana Kapur, and I’m a third-year Computer Science major at Georgia Tech.
 In this post, I’m going to be discussing how I landed my first software engineering internship.
 Let’s jump right in! hello